 OSI stands for Open Systems Interconnection.
-OSI model was developed by the International Organization for Standardization(ISO).
+The OSI model was developed by the International Organization for Standardization(ISO).
 It is a reference model for how applications communicate over a network.
-The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.
+The OSI model characterizes computing functions into a universal set of rules and requirements to support interoperability between different products and software.

-The OSI model can be considered as a universal language for computer networking.
+The OSI model can be considered a universal language for computer networking.
 It is based on the concept of divide and conquers, it splits up the communication system into 7 abstract layers, and the layer is stacked upon the previous layer.

 Layers of OSI Model